liborty/sets/README.md

 `reverse, nonrepeat, infsup, member, search, union, intersection, difference`.

  Some of these methods are more efficient for the ordered and indexed sets, rather than for the unordered sets.
 For example, `member` and `search` are then able to use binary search.
 Union is like the classical merge but only one copy of items that were present in both input sets is kept.
-To remove repetitions from a set at any other time, use `nonrepeat`.
+To remove repetitions from a single set at any other time, use `nonrepeat`.

 `Union`, `intersection` and `difference` when applied to IndexedSet(s) and RankedSet(s) return an OrderedSet as a result.
 When necessary, this result can be explicitly converted to other types of sets.